-Amreen Choda is a manager in the Evaluation for Development practice at Genesis, based in the East Africa office in Nairobi.
+Amreen Choda is a principal in the Evaluation for Development practice at Genesis, based in the East Africa office in Nairobi.

 She specialises in conducting evaluations of development programmes, including performance evaluations, process evaluations, mid-term evaluations, and final evaluations with the aim of providing reasoned and independent views of the progress achieved as well as the identification of successes and challenges.